spencerelford/ConsciousCommuter/README.md

 Truck|6.38
 Compact|8.93

 Fuel costs are a product of fuel economy achieved over the cumulative commute distance for the entire week.
-Gas costs ($/L - Regular) are updated real time through web scraping and represent actual gas price for that day in the city of Toronto.
+Gas costs ($/L - Regular) are updated real time through web scraping (rvest & xml2 packages) and represent actual gas price for that day in the city of Toronto.

 Maintainence and depreciation factors are estimates derived from CAA formulas (as of 2014) and reflect an estimated 6 cents/L cost.